 - Explicit instructions for technology and communication.

 - Directions for securing sensitive patient data.

-- Ensure all insurance is in place and documents are secure and safe.
+- Ensure all insurance is in place and documents are secure.

 - A step-by-step plan for evacuating patients and staff.